The Best Winter Getaways in Queensland For Mid-Year Respite

 Talaroo Hot Springs

-The newest tourist attraction to the Savannah Way combines the culture and hospitality of the Ewamian people with one of North Queensland’s most incredible geological wonders.
+This unique winter drawcard combines the culture and hospitality of the Ewamian people with one of North Queensland’s most incredible geological wonders.
 Not only does soaking in a hot spring sound like the perfect way to warm your bones, but these waters have healing properties that will restore you to your very best self.
-Bubbling up from kilometres underground and heated by granite rocks, The Talaroo Hot Springs are a once-in-a-lifetime experience for any Queenslander!
+Bubbling up from kilometres underground and heated by granite rocks, The Talaroo Hot Springs are our pick for a weekend of stress-free indulgence.

 A Gulf Savannah Way, Mount Surprise